Pattern Matching - C# Guide

 they aren't necessary, since matching the type pattern guarantees a non-null value.

-as one of the match expressions introduces new
+The introduction of var as one of the match expressions introduces new

 rules to the pattern match.

-The first rule is that the var
+The first rule is that the var declaration

 follows the normal type inference rules: The type is inferred to be the